hpc2n/gpu-course/1.basics/3.memory/README.md

     the current time i) just before launching the kernel and ii) just after the `cudaMemcpy` function call.
 Write down your results.

     The execution time can be measured in many different ways.
-Try **both** of the following approaches:

-     - Use the `clock_gettime` function:
+For now, we will use the `clock_gettime` function:

        ```
        struct timespec {